shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         <b>Let's stop listing all places where the Web is because this could go forever.
 Let's just say that: </b>
         <ol>
             <li>the web</li>
-            <li>is everywhere: And that's something we all have noticed, and we do not even think about it that much, it is pretty natural for us. </li>
+            <li>is everywhere: And that's something we all have noticed, and we do not even think about it that much, it is pretty natural for our generation. </li>
         </ol>
         <b>Ok so the Web is everywhere, what else evolved in 10 years?</b>
     </aside>